MicrosoftDocs/mesh-docs/mesh/Setup/Content/setup-m365-mesh.md

 - Mesh app on Quest 2
 - Mesh Portal

 By default, these Mesh experiences will be available to all users if a policy is not created to restrict access.
-Follow the [Configure Mesh in M365 Apps Admin Center](#optional-configure-mesh-in-m365-apps-admin-center)steps below to block specific groups or people.
+Follow the [Configure Mesh in M365 Apps Admin Center](#optional-configure-mesh-in-m365-apps-admin-center) steps below to block specific groups or people.

 > [!NOTE]
 > All Mesh experiences are managed via one policy in the Microsoft 365 Apps Admin Center.